 July 18 | 11 AM – 1 PM

 *** Please register for the webinar here.***

 Please register for the webinar here.
-After registering, you will receive a confirmation email containing information about joining the meeting.
+After registering, you will receive a confirmation email with a link to join the webinar.

 To assert the demand for better bus-based public transport services in Delhi during and beyond the pandemic, we are launching the campaign “Reclaim the Bus”.
 This campaign demands that:

 1. Bus services must be considered essential services and along with pedestrian and bicycle infrastructure buses should get priority in road space allocation.

 2. Workers running the bus service are essential workers and their safety and well-being must be the responsibility of the state.

 3. Bus-based public transport should be made free for all.
 The bus users are not consumers but citizens and bus is a vehicle for accessing the right to mobility and right to the city.